-Never mind the chicken!
-In this case the chicken is important, and the mango sauce is far from Indian, and other than the heat from the cayenne, it contains no curry spices.
+In the case of my Coconut Mango Chicken, the chicken is important, and the mango sauce is far from Indian, and other than the heat from the cayenne, it contains no curry spices.
 However, it’s very reminiscent of the sauce my mom and loved so much, so mission accomplished!

-This is absolutely perfect with this Coconut-Cilantro Rice!
+This is absolutely perfect to serve with this Coconut-Cilantro Rice!
+It’s always a plus to serve a dish with a divine sauce with something that will soak up any that’s left on the plate.
 What a meal!
 I’m telling you! 🙂

 - sea salt and freshly ground black pepper

 - In a small saucepan, over low heat, gently simmer the annato seeds with 2 tablespoons of the olive oil.
 Once the oil is a golden-reddish color, turn off the heat.
 This should only take a couple of minutes.
 Strain the oil into a small bowl, and discard the seeds.
 Set the oil aside.

 - Add the coconut milk and mango to a blender and purée until smooth, about 10 seconds.
 Pour this mixture into an approximately 9 x 13 x 2-inch baking dish and then stir in the cayenne pepper, and the 2 tablespoons of the annato seed oil you just made.

 - Add the chicken pieces, being sure each one is well coated with the marinade.
 Cover tightly with plastic wrap and refrigerate for at least 6 hours, and ideally overnight.